• Skip to main content

 Definition and meaning of “koneko”

-• koneko – 子猫 (こねこ) : a noun meaning ‘kitten’ in Japanese.
+• koneko – 子猫 (こねこ) : a noun meaning a ‘kitten’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

 The definition and meaning are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-koneko in japanese
+koneko in kanji

 watashi wa michi de koneko wo mitsuke ta – 私は道で子猫を見つけた (わたしはみちでこねこをみつけた)